1Marc/marcgrabanski.com/src/pages/articles/2011-05-16-exiciting-features-in-couchdb/index.md

 You can attach blobs to a document and serve them directly out of CouchDB.
 With attachments you can serve out entire web applications with CouchDB.

 ## Cool Projects in CouchDB Ecosystem
-"iOS Couchbase":https://github.com/couchbaselabs/iOS-Couchbase lets you package a local CouchDB in an iOS app.
+[iOS Couchbase](https://github.com/couchbaselabs/iOS-Couchbase) lets you package a local CouchDB in an iOS app.
 This really takes advantage of Couch's replication and the philosophy of the project.

-Geospacial indexing here we go, with "GeoCouch":https://github.com/couchbase/geocouch
+Geospacial indexing here we go, with [GeoCouch](https://github.com/couchbase/geocouch)

 Need to split up your CouchDB across multiple servers?
-"Use Lounge Nginx module":http://tilgovi.github.com/couchdb-lounge/
+[Use Lounge Nginx module](http://tilgovi.github.com/couchdb-lounge/)

 ## Not 100% Roses
-As this guy is "annoyed by 10 things in CouchDB":http://www.paperplanes.de/2010/7/26/10_annoying_things_about_couchdb.html and recently "GimmeBar moved to MongoDB":http://seancoates.com/blogs/gimme-bar-on-mongodb.
+As this guy is [annoyed by 10 things in CouchDB](http://www.paperplanes.de/2010/7/26/10_annoying_things_about_couchdb.html) and recently [GimmeBar moved to MongoDB](http://seancoates.com/blogs/gimme-bar-on-mongodb).

 ## Meets My Needs
 But for my needs, I love that JavaScript can interact with the database directly.
 I love that I get JSONP for free and soon cross-domain XHR.
 I'll admit it is taking me a long time to wrap my head around map/reduce and the view / query system, but I've been able to do everything I need.

 ## Where to Start?
-I got started walking through the "CouchDB Guide":http://guide.couchdb.org/draft/ and also used the "CouchDB Reference on the Wiki":http://wiki.apache.org/couchdb/Reference to dig into the specific parts of the API.
+I got started walking through the [CouchDB Guide](http://guide.couchdb.org/draft/) and also used the [CouchDB Reference on the Wiki](http://wiki.apache.org/couchdb/Reference) to dig into the specific parts of the API.